shriya/rithm/08-week/3-weds.md

 #### `map`

 * structure is same as forEach; first parameter is a callback, with up to 3 parameters: value at current index, current index, and array itself
-* returns a new array of values returned in the callback.
+* returns a new array of values based on callback function results.

 ```
 var arr = [1,2,3,4];